Alpha Tau Omega: History

-Previous Headquarters have been located in Champaign, Illinois.
-Currently the National Fraternity is located in downtown Indianapolis, Indiana.
+The fraternity's headquarters was previously in Champaign, Illinois, and is currently in downtown Indianapolis, Indiana.
 Alpha Tau Omega is a member of the North American Interfraternity Conference.

+Symbols

+Alpha Tau Omega's colors of azure blue and gold.
+Its flower is the White Tea Rose.
+Its symbol is the Heraldic Cross Pattee.
+Its motto is πι εψιλον πι.
+Its slogan is "Love & Respect".

 Publications

 Alpha Tau Omega has three publications, The Palm, which is the fraternity's semi-annual general magazine; ATO Leader, which is a bimonthly newsletter for chapter presidents and other organization leaders; and ATO Roadshow, which is a website designed to highlight individual chapter accomplishments and combat negative perceptions of fraternities.

-Membership Programs
+Activities

 The fraternity holds several retreats and training conferences: Altitude, Encounter, Valiant, President's Retreat, and Emerging Leaders Conference.

-Altitude is a rigorous leadership program designed to challenge ATO brothers physically, mentally and emotionally.
-The six-day adventure is spent backpacking the wilderness of the Rocky Mountains with the goal of peaking a 14,000 foot summit.
+Altitude is a rigorous leadership program designed to challenge ATO brothers physically, mentally, and emotionally.
+The six-day adventure is spent backpacking the wilderness of the Rocky Mountains with the goal of peaking a 14,000 ft. summit.
 Throughout the trip, truths involving leadership are reinforced.
 The week out West is designed to inspire men to lead their chapters more effectively.

 Encounter is a three-day retreat designed to allow brothers to explore or deepen their spiritual identity.
-Through the retreat, brothers will focus on Glazebrook's belief that unconditional love as exemplified by Jesus is a powerful and regenerating dynamic.
+Through the retreat, the brothers will focus on Glazebrook's belief that unconditional love exemplified by Jesus is a powerful and regenerating dynamic.

-Valiant Leadership Training program guides nearly 100 members through values-based curriculum on how to lead with integrity.
-The intense programming places strong emphasis on basic components of effective leadership, communication, ethics, goal setting and teamwork.
+Valiant Leadership Training program guides nearly 100 members through a values-based curriculum on how to lead with integrity.
+The intense programming strongly emphasizes the basic components of effective leadership, communication, ethics, goal setting, and teamwork.

-Participants must be in good standing with their chapter in order to participate in Altitude, Encounter, and Valiant programming.
+Participants must be in good standing with their chapter to participate in Altitude, Encounter, and Valiant programming.

-President's Retreat, held every January in Indianapolis, is geared to better ensure that every ATO chapter President is prepared to take on his role and responsibilities.
+President's Retreat held every January in Indianapolis, is geared to better ensure that every ATO chapter President is prepared to take on his role and responsibilities.
 The weekend conference is packed with general leadership and chapter management information as well as unique opportunities to address individual chapter issues and initiatives.
-The Conference has evolved over time to now incorporate every Chapter President, Vice President, and Membership Educator.
+The Conference has evolved to now incorporate every Chapter President, Vice President, and Membership Educator.

-Emerging Leaders Conferences is held every year in more than 20 cities across the United States serving almost 3,000 undergraduate members.
+Emerging Leaders Conferences are held every year in more than 20 cities across the United States serving almost 3,000 undergraduate members.
 The day-long program is designed to reinforce ATO for a Lifetime and demonstrate the benefits of belonging to a strong National Fraternity.
 Emerging Leaders Conference is designed to help every brother appreciate the importance of enhancing and strengthening their chapter experience.

-In addition to these, LeaderShape was started in 1986 by the fraternity, and was exclusive to members until 1988.
-LeaderShape was spun off into its own organization which holds week-long leadership and networking retreats for college-age students.
+In addition to these, LeaderShape was started in 1986 by the fraternity and was exclusive to members until 1988.
+LeaderShape was spun off into its organization which holds week-long leadership and networking retreats for college-age students.